kirillunlimited/kirillunlimited.com/src/pages/blog.md

 order: 2
 head:
   title: Blog – Kirill Ivanov
-  description: The place where I share my thoughts and knowledge.
+  description: My thoughts, knowledge and guides that I would like to share.
 speedlify: d368102b
 templateEngineOverride: njk,md
 ---